astrofrog/fast-histogram/README.md

 and can handle for example non-regular binning, but this versatility comes at the expense of performance.

-This mini-package aims to provide simple and fast histogram functions that don't compromise on performance.
+The **fast-histogram** mini-package aims to provide simple and fast histogram functions that don't compromise on performance.
 It doesn't do anything complicated - it just implements a simple histogram algorithm in Cython and keeps it simple.
 The aim is to have functions that are fast but also robust and reliable.

+To install:

+    pip install fast-histogram

 Why make a package specifically for this rather than just including Cython code in packages that need it?
 The main motivation is to avoid making pure-Python